logzio/logz-docs/_source/logzio_collections/_log-sources/aws-control-tower.md

 #### Advanced settings

+##### Automatic parsing

+S3 Hook will automatically parse logs in the following cases:

+- The object's path contains the phrase `cloudtrail` (case insensitive).

 ##### Filtering files

 If there are specific paths within the bucket that you want to pull logs from, you can use the `pathsRegex` variable.